Benjamin-Temple-SKC/fullstack-tickets/README.md

-# Basic Ticket Tracker CRUD App
+# Demo - Ticket Tracker CRUD App
-## Using Node, Express, and MongoDB + jQuery Datatables
+## Using Node, Express, and MongoDB, secured with Auth0

 Note that this app uses Fetch to make requests, but you could easily use Axios, jQuery, or any other request tools.
 You could also easily integrate React.